NPM Packages & UI Libraries#

 # lib/utils.cl.jac

-def:pub cn(inputs: Any) -> str {
+def:pub cn(*inputs: any) -> str {

-return twMerge(clsx(args));
+return twMerge(clsx(inputs));

 }